S-ayanide/sniffy/README.md

 | <a id="size/XL" href="#size/XL">`size/XL`</a> | Denotes a PR that changes 500-999 lines. |
 | <a id="size/XXL" href="#size/XXL">`size/XXL`</a> | Denotes a PR that changes 1000+ lines. |

-Pull Request Size calculates the size of a PR as
+Sniffy calculates the size of a PR as

 ```
 total additions + total deletions - (all generated¹ file additions/deletions)